OgbajeLeo/todoify-vue/README.md

 ## Features

-Create: Add new tasks to your todo list.
+Create: Add new tasks to your todo list. <br>
-Read: View and manage your tasks in a list format.
+Read: View and manage your tasks in a list format. <br>
-Update: Edit and update existing tasks easily.
+Update: Edit and update existing tasks easily. <br>
-Delete: Remove tasks you've completed or no longer need.
+Delete: Remove tasks you've completed or no longer need. <br>
 Preview Page: View detailed information about each task in a separate preview page.

 ## Technologies Used